manu05X/CS-Fundamentals/src/main/java/com/manish/LLD/CoupounSystem/Type1/Notes1.md

 - How does polymorphism manifest in this design?
 - What SOLID principles are demonstrated in the `CouponRecommendationImpl`?
 - How would you extend this system to support composite rules (OR/NOT conditions)?
-- Why are the model classes (User, Order) immutable?
+- Why are the model classes (com.manish.LLD.PropertyPlatformLLD.Type1.User, Order) immutable?
 What are the advantages?

 ## 5. Testing
 - How would you unit test `UserRuleType.check()`?